Prepare Your School

 HSEMD school safety documents

-Iowa Homeland Security and Emergency Managment has also produced a brochure for teachers and administrators on preparing crisis kits:
+Iowa Homeland Security and Emergency Management has also produced a brochure for teachers and administrators on preparing crisis kits:

 #READYIA